coha-it/dr-oliver-haas.de/wp-content/plugins/clearfy/components/disable-admin-notices/readme.txt

 3. Notifications panel (optional)

 == Changelog ==
+= 1.2.3 =
+* Fixed: Compatibility with other plugins
+* Fixed: Appearance of the list of hidden notifications in the adminbar
+* [PRO] Added: Added a page with a list of all hidden notifications with the ability to restore.
+* [PRO] Added: Ability to hide notifications for ALL users
+* [PRO] Added: Multisite support

 = 1.2.2 (09.08.2020) =
 * Fixed: It was impossible to hide the notice with an offer to buy a pro version.
 * Updated: Improved the accuracy of filters when hiding notifications.